Mr. Thomas Nurre Jr.

 Since his arrival, he has won five individual Council for Advancement and Support of Education (CASE) Awards for feature and web writing and shared in numerous American Advertising Federation-San Angelo ADDY Awards for the ASU website, ASU Magazine and other campus publications.
 He was nominated for 2008, 2012 and 2013 ASU Staff Excellence Awards, as well as 2013 and 2019 Gary and Pat Rodgers Distinguished Staff Awards.
 He received the 2016 President’s Award for Staff Excellence-Commitment to Excellence.

 A San Angelo native, Tom traveled extensively with his Air Force family, living in the Philippines, Iowa, San Antonio, Alaska (twice) and England (twice) before returning to San Angelo in 1986.
 His wife, Nana, is an ASU nursing graduate employed by Shannon Clinic.
-They share their home with a dapple dachshund named Baileys and an energetic Yorkie named Rusty.
+They share their home with two rescue dogs, a dapple dachshund named Baileys and an energetic Yorkie named Rusty.